survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

 We are also going to need a `Lane` component to make this work.
 It will render the `Lane` name and associated `Notes`.
 The example below has been modeled largely after our earlier implementation of `App`.
-It will render an entire lane including its name and associated notes:
+It will render an entire lane, including its name and associated notes:

 **app/components/Lane.jsx**